MicrosoftDocs/SupportArticles-docs/support/power-platform/dataverse/email-m365-integration/server-side-synchronization/emails-not-automatically-tracked-or-synchronized.md

 ## Distribution groups and BCC recipients can't be automatically tracked

 Dataverse will resolve the recipient email addresses on the email to known Dataverse users or queue records.
-Therefore, if the recipient email addresses include a distribution group or have been included as "BCC" recipients, Dataverse can't resolve these recipients to known Dataverse users or queues.
+Therefore, if the recipient email addresses include a distribution group or are included as "BCC" recipients, Dataverse can't resolve these recipients to known Dataverse users or queues.

 To automatically track emails from distribution groups or "BCC" recipients, the underlining Dataverse user or queue mailbox that receives the email must be configured to accept **All Email Messages**.